RyanKHKim/Git-Version-Control/README.md

-# GitHub Basics, Source Control Basics
+# GitHub and Source Control Basics